thecodrr/codeblock.css/README.md

 ## Theming:

-By default, `code.css` uses these variables for theming:
+By default, `codeblock.css` uses these variables for theming:

 ```css
 --code-bg: #ededed;